-Title: Safe Staffing (Nursin Safe Staffing (Nursing) Agenda item: 14/137 Paper 11 Action requested: For agreement Executive Summary: nursing.
-Key issues This paper summarises the monthly position on safe staffing for nursing.
-Key issues to note include: All areas had greater than 95% staffing levels Some areas were greater than 150%, and this was attributed in the main to the use of specials There continues to be an emphasis on recruitment to vacancies A further establishment review will commence in October and report to the board before the end of the year.
-Summary of recommendations: Fit with WH strategy: Francis Report record Cummings recomme Efficient and effective care.
-Francis Report recommendations Cummings recommendations NICE recommendations Reference to related / otl documents: ner Reference to areas of ris and corporate risks on the Board Assurance Framework: 3.4 Staffing ratios vs good practice standards Date paper completed: 20 August 2014 Author name and title: Director of Nursing and Patient Experience Director name and title: Philippa Davies - Director of Nursing and Patient Experience Date paper seen by EC Assessment Risk assessment undertaken?
+Title: Safe Staffing (Nursing and Midwifery)

+Agenda item: 14/ 148 Paper 8

+Action requested: For informa

+Executive Summary: This paper summarises the monthly position on safe staffing for nursing.
+Key issues to note include: Most areas had greater than 95 per cent staffing levels.
+Two areas fell below 90 per cent but were covered by senior nursing staff (matrons, professional develop nurses, specialist nurses) working clinically.
+Some areas were greater than 150 per cent, and this was attributed in the main to the use of specials.
+There continues to be an emphasis on recruitment to vacancies.
+A further establishment review will commence in October and report to the Board before the end of the year.

+Summary of recommendations:

+Fit with WH strategy: Efficient and effective care.
+Francis Report recommendations Cummings recommendations NICE recommendations

+Reference to related / of documents:

+Reference to areas of risk and corporate risks on the Board Assurance Framework: 3.4 Staffing ratios versus good practice standards

+Date paper completed: 18 September 2014

+Author name and title: Dire and Exp on Kett - Deputy ector of Nursing Patient erience Director name and title: Philippa Davies - Director of Nursing and Patient Experience

+Date paper seen by EC Ass ality Impact essment plete?
+Risk assessment undertaken?
 Legal advice received?

-Safe Nurse Staffing Levels July 2014
+Safe Nurse Staffing Levels August 2014